vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 Not only is the loss of data inconvenient, but it prevents us from fully utilizing the power of schemas.
 The event data should be restructured to prevent collisions, and in general make them easier to use.

+## Goals

+1. The schema / type should be known in all cases when using the "Vector" namespace
+2. The "Global Log Schema" should be ignored
+3. Users can opt in to the new namespace on a per-source basis (as well as globally)

 ## Proposal